Jade Rawlings

 Jade Rawlings (born 9 October 1977) is a former Australian rules footballer who played in the AFL with the Hawthorn, Western Bulldogs and North Melbourne Football Clubs.
-He served as the caretaker coach of the Richmond Football Club for 11 games in 2009, and has served as the senior coach for Norwood in the SANFL since November 2020, becoming a premiership coach with the club in 2022.
+He served as the caretaker coach of the Richmond Football Club for 11 games in 2009, and served as the senior coach for Norwood in the SANFL since November 2020, becoming a premiership coach with the club in 2022.

+Rawlings departed Norwood late 2024, to take on a role as backline coach for the Fremantle Football Club.

 Playing career

 Hawthorn

 Picked up very late in the 1994 AFL draft at pick 94 by the Hawthorn Football Club, Rawlings developed into a very handy key position defender and occasionally, forward.
 He racked up 116 games for the Hawks before going into a contractual dispute at the end of 2003.

 Western Bulldogs

 He was picked up at number 1 in the 2004 AFL Pre-season draft by the Western Bulldogs, who needed a tall forward, even though Rawlings was probably more at home in the backline.
 On debut with his new club, in Round 1, 2004, Rawlings booted 7 goals.
 However, in what would be a sign of things to come, he missed a relatively simple shot that may have cost the Bulldogs the game.

 Throughout 2004 Rawlings' kicking was woeful, sometimes kicking difficult goals along the boundary line but missing relatively simple goals (with a 50% accuracy rate).
 He was dropped to the VFL.
 In 2005 Rawlings did not fare much better, his knee troubles ruling him out for the Bulldogs after Round 14 of that year.
 Rawlings soon got into internal disputes at the club and was traded to his third club, the Kangaroos.